 Across St. Louis, there are many strengths and assets, including parks, campuses, and cultural anchors.
 There are also recent and upcoming investments across the city that create positive momentum.
 Where appropriate, the SLUP supports a mix of more intense, complementary land uses around these assets (e.g., more housing), enhancing access for a wide range of residents.
-See more examples on the Map in the executive summary foldout.
+See more examples on the Parcel Map on page #page.